 Teaching assistants work under the supervision of a faculty member.
 The work assigned to a teaching assistant may include teaching a lab or course, tutoring, preparing a lab, assisting in a lab, or grading.
 Once assigned to a course, you are responsible for all matters relating to the course, including grading, preparation of lectures and examinations.
 The stipend is paid from the department's budget and from work-study funds.
 If you receive a teaching assistantship and are a United States citizen, you must file a Financial Assistance Form (FAF) every year to determine your eligiblity for work-study.
 Financial Aid Forms are available from the Financial Aid Office.

 There are fellowships available for many graduate programs.
 A fellowship differs from an assistantship in that the funds are usually not derived from New Mexico Tech.
-Some fellowships are handled in the same way as assistantships, and some are not; you will have to determine the procedures for your particular appointment from the Graduate Office and from the department granting the fellowship.
-To find out about what fellowships are available, check your department bulletin boards, ask your department head, and talk to someone at the Graduate Office.
+Some fellowships are handled in the same way as assistantships, and some are not; you will have to determine the procedures for your particular appointment from the Center for Graduate Studies and from the department granting the fellowship.
+To find out about what fellowships are available, check your department bulletin boards, ask your department head, and talk to someone at the Center for Graduate Studies.

 Several fellowships are dedicated to minority students or students from a group that is underrepresented in a particular field.
 The requirements vary for each scholarship.
-If you are having trouble finding information on minority fellowships or scholarships, ask for help at the Graduate Office.
+If you are having trouble finding information on minority fellowships or scholarships, ask for help at the Center for Graduate Studies.

 Another source of financial aid is through loans.
 You may apply directly to a bank as an individual for a loan, however, interest rates may be higher than alternatives.
 As a graduate student, you can apply for Guaranteed Student (Stafford or GSL) Loans.
 The GSL program lets you borrow from eligible lenders at lower rates.
 Eligibility for these loans is based on need and the loan is to meet your educational expenses only.
 You must be registered for at least half the normal course load (6 credits) to be eligible.
 Under the GSL program, you may borrow up to $8,500 each year.
 The cumulative maximum for graduate GSLs is $42,000, which means that if you did not start borrowing until you started graduate school, you could borrow up to $8,500 per year for five years.
 You must start repaying GSLs six months after you stop going to school.
 You can can find applications and have questions answered at the Financial Aid Office in Wells Hall.